snasphysicist/cljoss/README.md

 This project uses Leiningen, so all the usual `lein` commands apply.

+### Linting

+The Leiningen plugin for clj-kondo seems to fall far behind clj-kondo latest, so use of a local install is preferred.
+Linting in CI will always be done with the latest version.

 ## Release

 Until the release process is automated, to release